 Information on how to carry out workplace inspections

 Inspections are a key part of good health and safety management.
-They allow you to check your workplace and work activities are healthy and safe.
+They allow you to check that your workplace and work activities are healthy and safe.
 Workplace inspections help prevent incidents, injuries and illnesses.

 There are various ways to carry out inspections.
 You and the person/people you are carrying out the inspection with, should agree beforehand on the best way for your workplace.